A Firefox mobile product manager on her favorite corners of the internet | The Mozilla Blog

 What articles and videos are in your Pocket waiting to be read/watched right now?

-So many!
+There are so many!
 I love exploring new ideas and perspectives and always found it difficult to keep track of all the articles I wanted to save and read later.
-Then I was introduced to Pocket, even before joining Mozilla, and it was the perfect solution for me.
-Now when I open Pocket, there is usually a good mix of articles about Tech, Entertainment and Food waiting for me.
+Then I was introduced to Pocket, even before joining Mozilla, and it was just the perfect solution for me.
+Now when I open Pocket, there is usually a good mix of articles about Tech, Entertainment, and Food waiting for me.

 If you could create your own corner of the internet what would it look like?